Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 I love everything about this puzzle.
 Creating an abstract object model is challenging.
 The problem-space reduction is challenging.
 Creating a solid Algorithm X setup is challenging.
 If you enjoy a challenge, this puzzle is for you!

 I’m no fan of scary movies, but some of us grew up with various television shows about ghosts and goblins and hopefully this puzzle brings back fond memories.
-If you get stuck solving this puzzle, take a break and look for inspiration in this 1984 subject-matter video:
+If you get stuck solving this puzzle, take a break and look for inspiration in this classic, 1984 subject-matter video:

 <BR><BR>